aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 });
 ```

 However, you can customize the minimum protocol version for the certificate while creating the distribution using `minimumProtocolVersion` property.
+See https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html for more details about protocol versions.

 ```ts
 new cloudfront.Distribution(this, 'myDist', {